Athens College: Overview

 The 3,000 students are divided among Athens and Psychico College, each of which includes a Kindergarten, an Elementary School, a middle school, and an upper school.
 The upper school of Psychico College also offers students interested in studies abroad the International Baccalaureate programme.
 In addition the adult education program enrolls 2,000 students.

-Approximately 98% of its graduates go on to university, half of them abroad.

-Athens College is known for hosting an annual school fair (Panigiri), which raises money for charity and attracts people from all around Athens and other schools.

-Athens College has a long tradition in oratory/rhetoric competitions.
-Starting with the Three Hierarch speech competition in 10th grade and 25 March speech competition in 11th grade, the school's oratory competitions apex with the two Senior Speech competitions, Delta and Howland.
-The Howland prize is given to the one student who excels in public speaking in the Greek Language and the Delta Prize is given to the student whose English speech is selected first among his peers for both its content and its delivery.
-Both competitions include the approximately 400 students of each graduating class and have semi-finals and finals with different judging committees usually composed of people from the realm of education, diplomacy, and politics.
-The winners of the two competitions deliver their speeches at Commencement in July, in front of thousands of attendees.

-Athens College has a great tradition in mathematics competitions.
-The school's students are prepared in the school's Mathematics Club.
-Many of the school's representatives over the past few years have succeeded in national and international competitions.
-Also notable are the school's distinctions in competitions such as AMC 8, AMC 10 and AIME.
-The school's Drama Club has begun a tradition the last years by earning numerous prizes, distinctions and awards in national and regional tournaments.

 Athens College's library is one of the largest school libraries in Europe and was the first in Greece to have all its books electronically cataloged.
 The sporting facilities of Athens College include a gym, two football pitches (one gravel), seven outdoor basketball courts, four outdoor tennis courts, an indoor swimming pool, a track & field court, and an indoor sports center with facilities for squash, table tennis, gymnastics, volleyball, martial arts, and other events.

 Athens College is incorporated in both Greece and the State of New York and is a not-for-profit, tax-exempt organization.
 Furthermore, very important for the school's spirit and an indication of its special status is its scholarship program (funded by the parents associations and the alumni club SAKA) which has given numerous students from all socioeconomic layers the opportunity to study there.